Alectus/Opamp-741-Simulations/README.md

 https://simulide.forumotion.com/t186-opamp-741-simulations#897

-This repository starts at example no. 21 from the book.
+This repository starts at example no. 21 from the book and ends with 41.

 21. Square Wave Generator - Kick Starter is needed because the 741 does not pick up noise from the surroundings like on a real bread board.